-Neonatal mortality is highest by far in Sub-Saharan Africa (32 per 1000 live births, UNICEF 2013) and South Asia (31 per 1000 live births, UNICEF 2013).
-Globally, neonatal infections are estimated to account for over 1 million newborn deaths annually (over a third of the total burden).
-The newly cut umbilical cord is an entry point for bacteria that cause newborn sepsis and death and may also lead to cord infection (omphalitis) that can spread to surrounding tissues and the blood stream.
+Neonatal mortality is highest by far in sub-Saharan Africa (32 per 1000 live births) and South Asia (31 per 1000 live births) (UNICEF, 2013).
+Globally, neonatal infections are estimated to account for over one million newborn deaths annually (over a third of the total burden).
+The newly cut umbilical cord is an entry point for bacteria.
+Unsafe cord care techniques can lead to cord infection (omphalitis)-that can spread to surrounding tissues and the blood stream; potentially life-threatening sepsis; and neonatal death by tetanus and other infections.

-Since at least 1998, the World Health Organization (WHO) has advised use of antiseptics for cord care in unhygienic conditions.
+Since 1998, the World Health Organization (WHO) has advised use of antiseptics for cord care in unhygienic conditions.
 Unhygienic conditions are often found in places with high neonatal mortality.
-New guidelines (http://apps.who.int/iris/handle/10665/97603) published in 2013 strengthen that advice and specifically recommend 7.1% chlorhexidine digluconate delivering 4% chlorhexidine.
-Newborn care policies-and cord care guidelines, specifically-vary by country, and practices within countries may not reflect national policy.
-This is particularly true with home/community births but is also the case in many facility births.
+New recommendations (http://apps.who.int/iris/handle/10665/97603) published in 2013, strengthen that advice and specifically recommend using 7.1 percent chlorhexidine digluconate (delivering 4 percent chlorhexidine).
+Newborn care policies-and cord care guidelines, more specifically-vary by country, and practices within countries often do not reflect national policy.
+This is particularly true with home and community births, but may also be the case for many facility births.
 Proper cord care may or may not be taught during ANC or in the hours after birth in health facilities.

+For various reasons, health professionals might:

-When taught, health professionals, despite their strong influence: 1) might not address cord care consistently, 2) might recommend sub-optimal cord care methods and substances, 3) might not be aware of certain harmful traditional cord care practices or the extent to which they are practiced, and 4) might not have a chance to influence women who give birth at home or do not attend ANC.
+- 1. Not address cord care consistently. - 2.
+Recommend sub-optimal cord care methods and substances. - 3.
+Not be aware of certain harmful traditional cord care practices or the extent to which they are practiced. - 4.
+Not have a chance to influence women who give birth at home or do not attend ANC.

 Millions of mothers and health providers around the world continue to have a strong desire to apply something to the umbilical cord stump, and putting nothing on the cord stump is simply unacceptable in some cultures or communities.
 In the absence of a specifically recommended product, they use a variety of traditional and non-traditional substances.
-Substances are applied to the cord stump for a number of reasons, including, but not limited to: preventing or treating infection; drying, lubricating, softening, protecting, or healing the cord stump; accelerating cord detachment; and following traditional practices.
-However, not all of these substances are clean or hygienic, potentially increasing infection risk (Tuladhar et al., 2007; Waiswa et al., 2008).
-Further, the infant may be exposed to unsanitary conditions, in general, in both communities and facilities.
+Substances are applied to the cord stump for a number of reasons, including, but not limited to preventing or treating infection; drying, lubricating, softening, protecting, or healing the cord stump; accelerating cord detachment; and following traditional practices.
+However, not all of the substances used for this purpose-or conditions in which they are applied (including facilities)-are clean or hygienic, and potentially increase risk of infection (Nepal Family Health Program & USAID, 2007; Waiswa et al., 2008).